PoCInnovation/Workshops/software/30.Firebase/README.md

 firebase emulators:start
 ```

-> 💡 It will create a `functions` folder, where you need to add your firebase configuration in `index.js`.
+> 💡 It will create a `functions` folder, where you need to add your Firebase configuration in `index.js`.

 Then you can implement your cloud function:
 ```js